amirasem3/Learncpp/Object Oriented/Class/Readme.txt

 Inheritance in C++:
-    have hirearchy of class which relate to each other so usefull because it helps us to avoid CODE DUPLICATION Virtual Function:
+    have hirearchy of class which relate to each other so usefull because it helps us to avoid CODE DUPLICATION
-    allows us to override methods in subclasses